DEV-ICE-SOFTWARE-TECHNOLOGIES/DIOS/README.md

 </p>

 # WHAT DOES IT DO?
+FULLY AUTOMATED ANDROID BUILDING!
+ALMOST...

 It does initialize preferred Android Code and Device Trees

-Optimizes Android Build Times
+Optimizes Android Build Times with:
+ CCACHE Setup and Mounting
+  SWAP File check and creation

-Adds Pixel and Xpiera Firmware Parts
+Downloads and adds Pixel and Xpiera Firmware Parts

 Optimizes Android Code further